Joe Reynolds (South Carolina)

 Joe Reynolds completed Ballotpedia's Candidate Connection survey in 2020.
 The survey questions appear in bold and are followed by Reynolds' responses.
 Candidates are asked three required questions for this survey, but they may answer additional optional questions as well.

-Collapse all
+Expand all | Collapse all

-|I'm a Chief Engineer who has spent a life at sea fixing things on the spot.
+I'm a Chief Engineer who has spent a life at sea fixing things on the spot.
 We do not have the luxury of waiting until the next election.
 That's the same type of drive and determination I'll bring to Washington.

 Restoring our Congress to a functional legislative branch.